Watching for Internal Sports Injury in a Child

 Millions of children and teens in the U.S. take part in all kinds of sports.
 These

 activities have important physical and social benefits, but they also have some risks.

-The CDC says that nearly 2.6 million young people are treated in the emergency room
+The CDC says that about 2.7 million young people are treated in the emergency room

 every year for sports injuries.

 If you're the parent of a young athlete, you're probably used to dealing with scrapes,

 bumps, sprains, and strains.
 Less common but sometimes much more dangerous are internal